Abadacor/dotfiles/README.md

 	The configuration file is located at: ~/.config/i3/config

-## i3blocks
+## Polybar

-i3blocks is a package that you can use to customize the "taskbar" of your machine.
+This is the tool I use for my taskbar.

 ### Installation

-	1. `sudo apt install i3blocks`
-	2. the dependencies are
-		* acpi
-		* fonts-font-awesome
-	3. Replace "status\_command i3status" by this line "status\_command i3blocks" in the bar{} section of your i3 configuration file
+	Install it by following the instructions from this git repo: https://github.com/polybar/polybar

 ### Configuration file

-	The configuration file is located at: ~/.i3blocks.conf
+	The configuration files are located at: ~/.config/polybar

 ## Terminator